klot-io/pi-setup/README.md

 make boot
 ```

-Pop into Pi, connect serial cable, power on, and create a console.
+Eject, pop into Pi, connect serial cable, power on, and create a console.

 ## enable tmpfs